-(a) Control placement of all construction waste (including earth cuts) to approved disposal sites (at >300 m from township

-- rivers, streams, lakes, or wetlands).
+- (a) Control placement of all construction waste (including earth cuts) to approved disposal sites (at >300 m from rivers, streams, lakes, or wetlands).
 Dispose in authorised areas all of garbage, metals, and excess materials (fuels, oil, grease) generated during construction.
-Never dispose spent oils on the ground and in water courses as it can contaminate soil and groundwater.
-If we do have to dispose spent oil unexpectedly, we should use safe disposal method capable by rural community.
-For example- burning spend oil as fuel. - (b) Erosion control measures should be applied before the rainy season begins, preferably immediately following construction.
+Never dispose spent oils on the ground and in water courses as it can contaminate soil and groundwater. - (b) Erosion control measures should be applied before the rainy season begins, preferably immediately following construction.
 Maintain, and reapply the measures until vegetation is successfully established. - (c) Sediment control structures should be applied where needed to slow or redirect runoff and trap sediment until vegetation is established. - (d) Spray water on dirt roads, cuts, fill materials and stockpiled soil to reduce wind-induced erosion, as needed. - (e) Avoid road construction through primary forests as it gives access to illegal logging. - (f) Avoid road construction in unstable soils, steep slopes and nearby river banks.
 Additional measures (see the section below) need to be applied should there be no alternatives for road alignments.